valt19/microverse-hello-project/README.md

-#  Microverse-Hello-Project:
+#  Microverse-Project-hello:
-Microverse-Hello-Project is for testing knowledge of how to use git and github.
+Microverse-Project-hello is for testing knowledge of how to use git and github.
 It contains a README file, html, css, gitignore and test.md